 - 6 Features I Want to See in My Future iPhones

-Do you think Apple is shaken by the rants from haters?
-Share your feedback with us in the comment below.
+Do you think The rants shake apples from haters?
+Please share your feedback with us in the comment below.